code54/buildversion-plugin/README.md

   <tr>
     <td>tstampFormat</td>
     <td>yyyyMMddHHmmss</td>
     <td>Specify a custom format for the `build-tstamp` property.
-Use the pattern syntax defined by Java's [SimpleDateFormat](http://docs.oracle.com/javase/6/docs/api/java/text/SimpleDateFormat.html)</td>
+Use the pattern syntax defined by Java's <a href="http://docs.oracle.com/javase/6/docs/api/java/text/SimpleDateFormat.html">SimpleDateFormat</a></td>
   </tr>
   <tr>
     <td>customProperties</td>
     <td>-</td>
     <td>Optional.
-A Clojure snippet of code that evaluates to a Map.
-You have locally define symbols for each `build-*` property.
-The Map returned is merged into the project properties.
-See below for examples.</td>
+A Clojure snippet of code you may specify in order to modify or create new properties.
+The code must evaluate to a Map.
+The name of the keys in the Map become Maven properties on the project.
+For convenience, for each `build-*` property you have a local variable with the same name already defined for you.
+See below for an example.</td>
   </tr>
 </table>

-Example 1:
+Example:

 ```xml
   <plugin>